AndreyAslanov/AndreyAslanov/README.md

-## Hi, I'm Andrey Aslanov, an IOS-Developer 🚀 from Baku.
+## Hi, I'm Andrey Aslanov, an IOS-Developer 🚀 from Baku!

 <!-- Your badges
 You can use the website to generate badges: https://shields.io/